From glamping in Maine to a Boston stay-cation, here are the best boutique hotel experiences in New England to have this summer.

 Don’t Miss: The outdoor area with a pool, bar, and lounge area.

-Check Prices for AWOL in Provincetown, MA
+Check Prices for AWOL in Provincetown

 Gurney’s Newport Resort & Marina, RI

 While Gurney’s has reached resort-status, it still maintains the values of a boutique hotel and its roots as a 1920s inn in Montauk.
 Gurney’s Newport is the sister property of the Montauk location, and the new resort is located on Goat’s Island in Newport Harbor.
 The waterfront property is home to an outdoor saltwater pool, spa, event space, and of course, views of the town and water.
 You’ll enjoy the seclusion of the resort, but Newport’s shops, restaurants, and bars are just a water taxi ride away.